aFarkas/lazysizes/README.md

     alt="my image" />
 ```

-Note: While the noscript and the SEO pattern do save more bandwidth, they often still generate a slower perceived performance than the LQIP pattern.
+Note: While the noscript and the SEO pattern do save more bandwidth, they often still generate a slower perceived performance than the LQIP pattern due to the lack of the preload parser advantage.

 ###JS API
 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.